 2. Visit the Canals

-Small picturesque canals run through the city.
+Small picturesque canals run throughout Saint Antonin Noble Val.
 These canals are man-made.
-St Antonin was the home to several tanneries in medieval times.
+St Antonin Noble Val was the home to several tanneries in medieval times.
 The tanneries needed water to wash their animal skins.
 So they dug canals.
 I do hate to think what the smell must have been!

 These canals still run with water.
 They also have several charming signs that explain which fish are in which parts of the canal.
 The water levels are too low for any activity on the canal.
 But they are very instagrammable!